 Managing Symptoms and Side Effects

-Living with advanced breast cancer can be challenging, both emotionally and physically.
-In addition to symptoms from the disease, treatments used to slow or stop cancer’s growth can cause unwanted side effects and create additional strain on a person’s body and emotions.
+Living with advanced breast cancer is challenging, both emotionally and physically.
+Along with symptoms from the disease, treatments used to slow or stop cancer’s growth can cause unwanted side effects.
+This creates extra strain on a person’s body and emotions.

-Some side effects from treatment are temporary, and they go away once treatment is finished.
-Other side effects may be long-term or permanent.
-Throughout treatment for advanced breast cancer, there are ways to help manage side effects and symptoms and improve a person's quality of life.
+Some side effects from treatment are temporary and go away once treatment is finished.
+Others may be long-term or permanent.
+During treatment for advanced breast cancer, there are ways to help manage these issues and improve a person's quality of life.

 Common symptoms of advanced breast cancer

-When cancer develops in the breast, it can cause changes in the texture or shape of the breast.
-Breast cancer may cause a lump, dimpling of the breast skin, changes to the nipple, or a discharge from the nipple.1
+When cancer develops in the breast, it can cause changes in texture or shape.
+It may cause a lump, dimpling of the skin, changes to the nipple, or nipple discharge.1

-When breast cancer spreads and forms tumors in other parts of the body, the symptoms can vary depending on where the metastases occur.
-Metastasis to the bones can cause symptoms such as pain in the affected bone, fractures, fatigue, or loss of appetite.
-Metastasis to the lung can cause symptoms such as difficulty breathing, a dry cough, shortness of breath, wheezing, or pain in the lungs.2
+When breast cancer spreads (metastasizes) to other parts of the body, symptoms vary depending on where it goes.
+Bone metastasis can cause pain, fractures, fatigue, or loss of appetite.
+Lung metastasis can cause breathing trouble, a dry cough, shortness of breath, wheezing, or lung pain.2

-Metastasis to the liver may not cause symptoms at first, and the first signs of liver metastasis may be picked up by blood tests, which measure the levels of certain enzymes and proteins that fluctuate depending on how the liver is functioning.
-However, breast cancer metastasis to the liver may cause symptoms such as jaundice (yellowing of the whites of the eyes and skin), itchy skin, pain in the abdomen, or loss of appetite.2
+Liver metastasis may not cause symptoms at first.
+Often, blood tests find the first signs by measuring enzymes and proteins that change based on how the liver is functioning.
+However, breast cancer metastasis to the liver may cause jaundice (yellowing of the eyes and skin), itchy skin, belly pain, or loss of appetite.2

 Managing symptoms of advanced breast cancer

-Treatment for advanced breast cancer may include a combination of approaches, including local and systemic therapies.
-Local treatments are those which focus on treating the tumor in a specific area of the body, while systemic treatments go throughout the body to treat cancer cells.
-Treatments that are directly aimed at killing or slowing the growth of cancer cells can reduce the symptoms of breast cancer, although treatments can also cause unwanted side effects.3
+Treatment for advanced breast cancer may include a mix of local and systemic therapies.
+Local treatments focus on the tumor in a specific area.
+Systemic treatments travel throughout the body to treat cancer cells.
+Treatments aimed at killing or slowing cancer cells can reduce symptoms, though treatments can also cause side effects.3

-In addition to active treatments that attack cancer, palliative care is a type of medical care that focuses on alleviating symptoms from cancer and side effects from cancer treatment, as well as maximizing the person's quality of life.
-Palliative care can be given alongside other treatment and may include a variety of medications, procedures, or other treatments that can relieve symptoms and make the person feel better.3
+Along with active treatments, palliative care focuses on relieving symptoms and side effects to improve quality of life.
+Palliative care can be given alongside other treatments.
+It may include medications or procedures to relieve symptoms and make the person feel better.3

 Common side effects of breast cancer treatment